Tele Vue: Refractor telescopes

 Tele Vue once manufactured a 5" refracting telescope named the MPT, the Multi-Purpose Telescope.
 It had a fast f/4 ratio, and had an adjustable diaphragm that ranged from f/4 to f/20.
-Only a small number were made, with the last being kept by Televue to use as a final optical quality control for all eyepieces they make.
+Only a small number were made, with the last being kept by Tele Vue to use as a final optical quality control for all eyepieces they make.
 Recent examples of this telescope have sold for well into 5 figures.

 Today, Tele Vue's apochromatic refractor telescopes, which have reduced chromatic aberration, come in diameters ranging from 60mm (2.4 inches) to 127mm (5 inches).
 The imaging system ("is" series) telescopes are designed primarily for astrophotography.

 Eyepieces

+Tele Vue eyepieces are made distinct by their bright-green lettering.

 The Tele Vue range includes Plossl, Nagler, and zoom eyepieces.
 They started with a variety of Plossl eyepieces for amateur astronomers.
-The introduction of the original Nagler 13mm Type 1 in 1982 with its wide field of view and an equally high price soon made their mark.
+The introduction of the original Nagler 13 mm Type 1 in 1982 with its wide field of view and an equally high price soon made their mark.
 Using different combinations of lenses of different types of high index optical glasses, the eyepieces produce, respectively, a 50°, 62°, 68°, 72°, 82°, 100°, and 110° apparent field-of-view.
-Tele Vue calls the 82°, 100°, and 110° apparent fields-of-view a "spacewalk" experience.
-Wider apparent fields of view are helpful in viewing star clusters, galaxies and nebulae, especially large emission nebulae like the Orion Nebula, but the real reason for wide fields of view is to allow the same true field of view as is found in a lower power, narrower FOV eyepiece.
+Tele Vue marketing calls the 82°, 100°, and 110° apparent fields-of-view a "spacewalk" experience or a "porthole in space".
+Wider apparent fields of view are helpful in viewing star clusters, galaxies and nebulae, especially large emission nebulae like the Orion Nebula, but the real reason for wide fields of view is to allow the same true field of view as is found in a lower power, narrower apparent FOV eyepiece.
 This increases effective contrast and aids in visibility of certain details.

-Additionally, Tele Vue eyepieces are well corrected for most aberrations, providing edge to edge pinpoint stars, and are well suited to use in popular "fast" telescopes.
-The most expensive Tele Vue eyepiece is the Ethos line, which consists of eight eyepieces known for excellent image quality and ultra-wide 100 degree fields, which can retail for from $500 to $800 or more.
-At the North East Astronomy Forum 2010, they revealed the Ethos SX, a 3.7mm focal length eyepiece with an even greater 110° apparent field-of-view.
+Additionally, Tele Vue eyepieces are well corrected for most aberrations, providing edge to edge pinpoint stars, and are well suited to use in popular "fast" (Note: Telescopes with a lower focal ratio are considered to be "faster".) telescopes.
+The most expensive Tele Vue eyepiece is the Ethos line, which consists of eight eyepieces known for excellent image quality and ultra-wide 100 degree fields, which can retail for from US$500–US$800 or higher.
+At the 2010 North East Astronomy Forum they revealed the Ethos SX, a 3.7 mm focal length eyepiece with an even greater 110° apparent field-of-view.
 In 2011, a new line of eyepieces was introduced called the Delos.
 These eyepieces are based on the Ethos but have a smaller field of view of 72°.
-Instead, they boast a comfortable 20mm eye relief.
+The reduced FOV allows them to give a comfortable 20 mm eye relief.

+Because of the many component lenses and wide aperatures of Tele View eyepieces some are quite large and heavy, compared to conventional eyepieces; owners ruefully refer to them as "hand grenades" because of their size and shape.
 Some Tele Vue eyepieces are over half a foot long and weigh over two pounds.